Aksh-Ay007/dive_deep_into_React/README.md

 ---

-**Enjoy exploring React and see how fast modern web development can
+\*\*Enjoy exploring React and see how fast modern web development can

 //TODO:
 //!fdfds
-//*sdfsfd
+//\*sdfsfd

+2 type of export and import

+1-default export import
+---export default Componet
+---import component from 'path'

+2-named export import

+---export const Componet
+---import {component} from "path"